Shop our selection of natural teething toys or read our comprehensive blog below!

 Love Heart – The love heart is made with two cotton pieces cut into a love heart shape.
 This also has a wadding material inserted to keep the shape.
 Once again a cotton thread is used to close up the heart shape.

-There is a range of other non-wooden baby teething toys on the market.
+There is a range of other non-wooden teethers on the market.
 Below is a sample of just a few;

-Natursutten Teether- As a stockist of Natursutten dummies we are a huge believer in this range.
+Natursutten Teether- As a stockist of Natursutten dummies we are a huge fan of this brand.
 Although we don’t stock the Natusutten teether the fact that it is made from 100% natural rubber is a huge advantage in our eyes.

 Sophie la giraffe – One of the most recognised products on the market, Sophie the giraffe is made in France and made up of 100% natural rubber.
 The paint used is also a 100% natural rubber and uses natural pigments for color.
 Due to its huge success, they have released a variety of different versions.